 Achievement unlocked.
-We finished the “book” phase of the Rumbustion Society and have moved onto the “phone app” phase, in which you sample every rum on a dedicated website.
+We finished the “book” phase of the Rumbustion Society (Smuggler’s Cove’s secret rum society) and have moved onto the “phone app” phase, in which you sample every rum on a dedicated website.

-The conclusion of the book phase was a bit anti-climactic.
-There was a moment of tipsy anxiety, mostly because one of the rum tasting nights ended in the misplacement of both (mostly filled) stamp cards.
-Luckily, the situation was resolved and we sped through the last 4 chapters with triumphant and slurred yelps at the end.
-A bar back squeezed up behind us in the crowded space to hastily present us with two cards and two badge pins, with the cards declaring us once and for all official initiates of the vaunted society and containing instructions on how to log onto the phone app.
+Before we finished,there was a moment of tipsy anxiety, mostly because one of the rum tasting nights ended in the misplacement of both (mostly filled) stamp cards.
+Luckily, the situation was resolved and we sped through the last 4 chapters with triumphant huzzahs at the end.
+A barback squeezed up behind us in the crowded space to hastily present us with two cards and two badge pins, with the cards declaring us once and for all official initiates of the vaunted society and containing instructions on how to log onto the phone app.

 Since then, we have been religiously voyaging to the dark bowels of the bar with its gloriously kitschy vomit of multi-colored tiki lights and décor.
 We’re up to around 40 rums each, mostly keeping to the $9-11 section of the app.